joensindholt/my-athletics-club/README.md

 Then open a browser at `http://localhost:8000`

-If all is well you should see the app running and a couple of tasks already added.
+If all is well you should see the app running.